lee-112/WeatherApp/README.md

 ## Introduction

-Weather App is a web application that allows users to check the current weather and the forecast for the upcoming days for any location around the world.
-The app uses the OpenWeather API to retrieve weather data and displays it in an easy-to-understand format.
-The app is built using HTML, CSS, and JavaScript.
+Weather App is a powerful web application designed to provide users with accurate and up-to-date information on current and upcoming weather conditions.
+With this app, users can easily check the current weather and forecast for any location across the world.
+The app utilizes the WeatherAPI to obtain the latest weather data and presents it in a user-friendly format.
+Weather App is built using the latest web technologies including HTML, CSS, and JavaScript to ensure a seamless user experience.
 <br>

 ## Features